 Please Note: When cutting our decking timbers, oiling the ends of the board will help to minimise splitting, cupping and checking on the ends of the boards – especially on 45 degree mitre cuts.
 It is preferable that once oiled these corners are also screwed together.

-We strongly recommend use of Wurths self-trapping stainless steel screws (copper colour screw available also) for fixing your decking to the sub frame.
+We strongly recommend use of Wurths self-trapping (pre-drilling is recommended) stainless steel screws (copper colour screw available also) for fixing your decking to the sub frame.
 We recommend 50-60mm long screws through our 20mm decking board, two screws per joist.

 Australian Hardwood Decks should ideally be cleaned with a firm brush at least once a year to clean gaps between your decking boards and remove dirt and grime.
 This will also help to remove any surface mould (caused when moisture in the timber is 20% or greater) which can be a nasty slip hazard in wet weather.
 You can use a high pressure hose but please ensure this is on a low pressure setting to ensure you do not damage the wood grain/fibre of the timber.